-- 1. war, declared or undeclared, or any act of war; - 2. intentionally self-inflicted injuries, while sane or insane; - 3. active Participation in a Riot; - 4. the committing of or attempting to commit a felony; - 5. cosmetic surgery unless such surgery is in connection with an Injury or Sickness sustained while you are covered under this plan.
+- 1. war, declared or undeclared, or any act of war; - 2. intentionally self-inflicted injuries; - 3. the committing of a felony; - 4. an injury or Sickness that occurs while you are confined in a penal or correctional institution.

 Pre-Existing Condition limitations: